KillTheBat-hub/ComputerLearning/README.md

-# ComputerScience
+# ComputerLearning
 [learning]
-All about computer
+All about computer essential thought